James Kim: Death

 Officials continued to search for Kim, at one point finding clothing that he had discarded along the way in the likely belief that he was too hot; paradoxical undressing is a symptom of hypothermia.
 Optimistic Oregon officials stated, "These were placed with our belief that little signs are being left by James for anyone that may be trying to find him so that they can continue into the area that he's continuing to move in."

 On Wednesday, December 6 at 12:03 p.m., Kim's body was found in Big Windy Creek.
-Lying on his back in one to two feet of icy water, he was fully clothed and had been carrying a backpack which contained his identification documents, among other miscellaneous items.
-He had walked about 16.2 miles (26 km) from the car to that point, and was only a mile from Black Bar Lodge, which, although closed for the winter, was fully stocked at the time.
-An autopsy revealed that he had died of hypothermia and that his body had suffered no incapacitating physical injuries.
-The medical examiner who performed the autopsy guessed that he had died roughly two days after leaving the car.
+Lying on his back in one to two feet of icy water, Kim was fully clothed and had been carrying a backpack which contained his identification documents, among other miscellaneous items.
+Kim had walked about 16.2 miles (26 km) from the car to that point, and was only a mile from Black Bar Lodge, which, although closed for the winter, was fully stocked at the time.
+An autopsy revealed that Kim had died of hypothermia and that his body had suffered no incapacitating physical injuries.
+The medical examiner who performed the autopsy guessed that Kim had died roughly two days after leaving the car.

 Route

 Because of Kim's background as a technology analyst, observers speculated that his family had used online mapping to find their route.
 However, Kati told state police that they had used a paper road map, an account supported by the Oregon State Police, which reported that they had used an official State of Oregon highway one.
 Kati later recounted that, after they had been stuck for four days and were studying it for help, both she and Kim noticed that a box in the corner bore the message: "Not all Roads Advisable, Check Weather Conditions".

 Bear Camp Road is lightly used between October and April, even by local residents, because of its difficult terrain, spotty maintenance, steep drop offs, and often inclement weather.
 As they drove along the road, the Kims passed three prominent warning signs that state: "Bear Camp Road May Be Blocked By Snowdrifts".
 Kati later told police that they had noticed only one.